ffamilyfriendly/VOD_TBD/server/debug_🦆.md

 ## needs doing

-- [] fix serialization of entity.entity_type.
+- [ ] fix serialization of entity.entity_type.
 For some reason it serializes as a string when I'd rather it serializes as number
-- [] add more search options to get_collections
+- [ ] add more search options to get_collections
-- [] add support for tagging entities
+- [ ] add support for tagging entities
+  - [x] on backend manager
+  - [ ] as API routes
-- [] make tmdb automatically add tags (if not exist) for genres / their tagging system
+- [x] make tmdb automatically add tags (if not exist) for genres / their tagging system
-- [] add get_collections support for tags
+- [ ] add get_collections support for tags
-- [] add playback support for normal mp4 files
+- [ ] add playback support for normal mp4 files